 of ingredients sourced within 300 km of Montréal

-tonnes of greenhouse gas compensated by purchasing Gold Standard carbon credits
+of people transportation-generated greenhouse gas emissions offset by purchasing Gold Standard carbon credits

 electric cars to transport speakers

 surplus food portions redistributed in collaboration with local charity La Tablée des chefs

 “Ideate for Impact” programs that engaged in a social cause

 For transparency’s sake, here are C2 Montréal’s sustainability reports since obtaining BNQ 9700-253/2010 certification: